-The Albuquerque balloon festival 2021 took place in the northern part of the city located at 4401 Alameda Boulevard NE in New Mexico.
+The Albuquerque Balloon Festival 2021 took place in the northern part of the city located at 4401 Alameda Boulevard NE in New Mexico.
 Tickets can be bought at the location for both morning and evening events.
-However, people who like to plan can order tickets on the official website or over the phone.

 Each Saturday, Sunday, and Wednesday begins with Dawn Patrol and a mass ascension when all balloons are launched from Balloon Fiesta Park in two waves during the nine-day Albuquerque balloon festival.
 Specifically, balloons launch from 7:00 am each day and along with the mass ascension mornings, special shape balloons ascend from the field on particular days.

-Varied evening events happen all the week, however, many nights feature Balloon Glow, which involved hundreds of balloons on the field staying grounded and simultaneously glowing in the night sky.
+Varied evening events happen all week, however, many nights feature Balloon Glow, which involves hundreds of balloons on the field staying grounded and simultaneously glowing in the night sky.
 Also, other events, activities, and concerts took place throughout the week of the Albuquerque Balloon Festival 2021.